 Patients with multiple myeloma need to see their doctors regularly.
-Treatment doesn’t cure this cancer, but can cause it to regress or go away for a time.
-Then, if the cancer comes back or worsens, treatment may begin again.
+Treatment often doesn’t cure this cancer, but can cause it to regress or go away for a time.
+If the cancer comes back or worsens, treatment may begin again.
 Let your doctor know about any new symptoms or problems, because they could be caused by the myeloma or by a new disease or second cancer.

 See Second Cancers in Adults for more information about causes of second cancers.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Mailankody S, Pfeiffer RM, Kristinsson SY, et al. Risk of acute myeloid leukemia and myelodysplastic syndromes after multiple myeloma and its precursor disease (MGUS).
 Blood.
 2011;118(15):4086-4092.

 Rock CL, Thomson C, Gansler T, et al. American Cancer Society guideline for diet and physical activity for cancer prevention.
 CA: A Cancer Journal for Clinicians.
 2020;70(4). doi:10.3322/caac.21591.
 Accessed at https://onlinelibrary.wiley.com/doi/full/10.3322/caac.21591 on June 9, 2020.